 I started blogging a few months before moving here.
 Its initial (and continued) purpose was to provide my family and friends an easy way to keep tabs on what I’m up to and the experiences I have as an expatriate.
 A lot of what I write is about that experience.

 I’ve written about my thoughts about possibly moving back.
 I’ve written about what it’s like to live in Thailand.
-I’ve been studying Thai since moving here and now read, write, speak and even sometimes understand the language.
+I studied Thai during the first six years after moving here and now read, write, speak and even sometimes understand the language to some degree of proficiency.
 Living abroad has a lot of challenges.
 For example, learning to cross the street without getting killed!
 Other challenges have included making friends in a strange land and dealing with fellow countrymen whose views on being an American rubbed me the wrong way.

 Living here has provided so many wonderful adventures.
 I’ve done a lot of bicycling to explore the city and surrounding areas, resulting in some interesting and unexpected misadventures.
 For more than a year, I volunteered as an English teacher once a week at a tiny country schoolhouse ninety minutes outside Krungthep.
 I discovered the schoolhouse on one of my bike rides, had a great time teaching there, and concluded the assignment when the director of the school retired.
 They even included me in their Teachers’ Day ceremonies, which was a great honor.